What are Probiotics and The Benefits of Probiotics - Teelixir

 When we mention probiotics, we refer to the various species of beneficial bacteria naturally present in the gut that contribute to optimal bodily functions.

 The beneficial bacteria, primarily falling under the Bacteroidetes phylum, including species like Lactobacillus and Bifidobacterium, produce valuable SCFA such as butyrate, propionate, and acetate.
-These bacteria utilize the fibre, resistant starch, and polyphenols from the plant foods we consume to create SCFA.
+These bacteria utilise the fibre, resistant starch, and polyphenols from the plant foods we consume to create SCFA.

 Top Food Sources for Natural Probiotics